yduf/yduf.github.io/_posts/2022-09-04-pressure-advance.md

 ### [Pressure Advance Tool – Klipper](https://www.advanced3dprinting.com/linear-advance-tool-klipper/)

+Pick up the line, which is has most consistency, especially when transitioning from slow to fast and fast to slow.
+The number on the right represents optimal Pressure Advance value (also called K factor) for the given filament.

 ** use z-offset=0.05 and layer-height=0.3 to prevend grinding your plate**

 Direct extrusion with BIQU H2